deepjs/deepjs/DOCS/asynch/chaines-promises-subtilities.md

 	// ...
 	console.log("item : ",s);

-	// instead of calling recurive function here to handle more items :
+	// instead of calling recursive function here to handle more items :
 	// we add new handle(s) in chain that will be placed just after this one (they are inserted in front of handles queue when we use 'this' in 'done', 'fail' and 'always' chain handlers.)

 	if(toIterates.length > 0)